 Discipline is an area where the partnership between parents and the school is paramount.
-Parents should only enroll their students in LCA if they share the principles illustrated in the disciplinary policies of the school.
+Parents indicate their acceptance and support of the principles illustrated in the disciplinary policies of the school when they enroll their students(s) in LCA.
 In all disciplinary matters, the school will work with the parents in carrying out its policies.
 Discipline is only effective in the heart and life of a student if the parents and school are working in harmony.